Meet Your Farmers

 We are Nigel and Laura Francis.
-We have been in love for twenty-two years, gardening together for seventeen, and market gardening for twelve.
-Since 2O14, we have been tending organic vegetables, herbs, and fruit on our own land – Cartwheel Farm.
+We have been in love for 23 years, gardening together for 18, and market gardening for 13.
+Since 2014, we have been tending organic vegetables, herbs, and fruit on land we call home – Cartwheel Farm.

 We are working to build a farm that feels right for our time and place… and for our family.
 We grow on a small-scale with joy and attention to detail.
 We farm to cultivate health, justice, freedom, beauty, and contentment.
 Our two kiddos and farm dog are trusty companions.